Repentance is the first step in obeying the Gospel of Jesus Christ. Jesus said:

 The other steps in obeying the gospel are baptism in the name of Jesus Christ for the remission of sins and being filled with the Holy Ghost, with the evidence of speaking in tongues (Acts 2:38, Acts 2:4)

 much more than wanting to change from an undesirable behavior and lifestyle to a

-Let’s use this fictitious story to illustrate the difference:
+Let’s use this FICTICIOUS STORY to illustrate the difference:

 “Suppose I am a thief and have committed many robberies and have not been caught as I am good at what I do and I am an unknown subject at large.
-Then one day, out of the blue I decide that I don’t want to live like this, I want to reform and change how I live.
-I turn myself in to the authorities.
-They tell me that is commendable that I have turned myself in and want to reform but, unfortunately, there wasn’t anyone who could pardon me, who would forgive me of past.
+Then one day, out of the blue I decided that I didn’t want to live like this, I wanted to reform and change how I live.
+I turned myself into the authorities.
+They tell me that is commendable that I have turned myself in and want to reform but, unfortunately, there wasn’t anyone who could pardon me, who would forgive me of the past.
 I wasn’t at all surprised, I knew that would be the case.
 While in prison, I never felt good about being reformed, until the day I repented.